trustoverip/tswg-tsp-specification/README.md

 Run `npm run edit` to watch for changes and re-render the HTML.

-Be sure to remove references to `specification-template` in favor of your new specification!
+Be sure to remove references to `tswg-tsp-specification` in favor of your new specification!

 ### Experimental PDF generation